-If you’ve been wanting to do tiered discounts on your WooCommerce store you have probably encountered the common roadblocks:
+If you’ve been wanting to do WooCommerce tiered pricing on your WooCommerce store, you have probably encountered the common roadblocks:

 This article will teach you how to do tiered discounts for a customer’s cart based on the subtotal but without those hassles.
 It will also show you how to do it with automatically applied coupons which means your customers don’t have to lift a finger.